biorack/BASTet/doc/custom_analysis.rst

                                   None if identical to the mzSpectra array.
                       - labelSlice : String with label for the slice mz axis or None if identical to labelSpectra.
+                      - valuesX: The values for the x axis of the image (or None)
+                      - labelX: Label for the x axis of the image
+                      - valuesY: The values for the y axis of the image (or None)
+                      - labelY: Label for the y axis of the image
+                      - valuesZ: The values for the z axis of the image (or None)
+                      - labelZ: Label for the z axis of the image

                      Developer Note: Here we need to handle the different possible combinations for the differnent viewer_option patterns.
 It is in general safe to populate